 NEL providers currently spend £113m on central procurement, finance, HR and IT functions.
-Business cases and projects that have been developed elsewhere suggest that savings of 12%-25% could be realised by consolidating these functions.
+Business cases and projects developed elsewhere suggest that savings of 12%-25% could be realised by consolidating these functions.

-In NEL we have already realised some collaborative savings, with Homerton, Barts Health and ELFT using a shared-service centre for payroll, and Homerton and Barts sharing their financial systems.
+In NEL we have realised some collaborative savings, with the Homerton, Barts Health and ELFT using a sharedservice centre for payroll, and Homerton and Barts sharing their financial systems.
 Trusts also have aggressive internal CIP plans with regards to back office functions.
 We therefore hypothesise that we could save in the region of £5-16m across NEL through collaborative working (5%-14% of total spend) over and above CIP programmes.